andresdlRoca/XMPP-Chat-Redes_2023/README.md

 - /invite {user}
 This one can be used to invite other users by only typing in their username after the "/invite" prompt.

+- /file {path}
+Used to send a file through a groupchat, the path must be relative to the backend directory.

 Other than these reserved commands the user can type normally and a message will be sent to the group chat.

 ## Author